Building your Timesheet Template

 Example 1: You may always want your staff to record their times in 15 minute increments, and you might always want to round DOWN to the last 15 minute segment.
 To achieve this, you may set your 'Rounding Method' to 'Round Down' and set the 'Round To Nearest' to '15 Minutes'.
 Now, a time entry of 08:20 will be rounded down to 08:15.
 Even 08:29 will be rounded down to 08:15, but 08:31 will be rounded down to 08:30.

 Example 2: If you want your staff times to be rounded to the nearest 30 minute mark, set the 'Rounding Method' to 'Nearest' and the 'Round To Nearest' field to '30 Minutes'.
 Now, any entries like 08:11 will be rounded DOWN to 08:00, but entries like 08:21 will be rounded UP to 08:30 which is the nearest 30 minute segment.

-This box must be ticked if you wish to generate sequences from this template.
+This box must be checked for any timesheet you wish to use.
 If for some reason this template becomes obsolete or is replaced by another template later, you can uncheck this flag to ensure that no more sequences can be generated from it, and that it will not appear on any more reports.

 If this is checked, your employees will be asked to nominate a project and activity against every timesheet entry.
 See more about Project / Activity Tracking here.